The Stroke Of An Artist with Tracy Markley.

 1:00:04 Negative thinking

-The transit lounge podcast moving you through life transit lounge and helping you go from where you are to where you’d rather be.
+The Recovery After Stroke podcast helps you go from where you are to where you’d rather be.

 So if you’re finding yourself in that situation, stop worrying and head to thetransitloungepodcast.com where you can download a guide that will help you it’s called seven questions to ask your doctor after a stroke.
 These seven questions are the ones I wish I had asked when I had my stroke because they not helped me better understand my condition they helped me take a more active role in my recovery, rather than just waiting around to be told what to do at my next appointment head to the website now thetransitloungepodcast.com and download the guide, it’s free.